Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 A common complaint with cheap password managers is an unappealing user interface.
 There isn’t much incentive to finesse the layout when offering the service for a pittance, but Bitwarden proves the exception to this rule.

-Bitwarden offers, by far, the better UX of these two password managers.
+Bitwarden offers the better UX of these two password managers.
 It has a clean, easy-to-use interface across desktop, browser, and mobile apps.
 I appreciated how minimalist the layout is.
-Even the browser extension was convenient with vault items added directly from the browser, something not all password managers offer.
+The browser extension was also convenient, with vault items added directly from the browser, something not all password managers offer.

 #